ChristopherLandaverde/esup/README.md

 # Sales and Customer Analysis
 ### Overview
-This project showcases my expertise in advanced data analysis and data visualization.
-I used SQL for data transformation and Apache Superset to create dashboards that uncover actionable insights into sales trends, customer behavior, and product performance.
-The insights are designed to guide strategic business decisions.
-This is a transactional data set which contains all the transactions occurring between 01/12/2010 and 09/12/2011 for a UK-based and registered non-store online retail.The company mainly sells unique all-occasion gifts.
-Many customers of the company are wholesalers.
+This project was designed to demonstrate my proficiency with PostgreSQL and to gain expertise with Docker.
+I used PostgreSQL to uncover insights and Apache Superset to create dashboards that provide actionable insights into sales trends, customer behavior, and product performance.

+The dataset consisted of transactions from an e-commerce store based in the UK, specializing in unique, all-occasion gifts.
+Many of the store's customers are wholesalers.

-# Tools and Skills Used
+### Tools and Skills Used
-### Tools
-SQL: For data extraction, transformation, and analysis.
-Apache Superset: For creating interactive dashboards.
-Docker: To deploy Apache Superset
+- **PostgreSQL**: Used to query and analyze data, uncovering key insights about sales and customer behavior.
+- **Apache Superset**: Helped create interactive dashboards to visualize trends and make the data easier to understand.
+- **Python**: Used for cleaning and preparing the data before diving into the analysis.

 ## Skills
-Data Analysis: Cohort analysis, retention trends, revenue tracking, and customer segmentation.
+- **Data Analysis**: Cohort analysis, retention trends, revenue tracking, and customer segmentation.
-Data Storytelling: Translating raw data into actionable insights.
+- **Data Storytelling**: Turning raw data into actionable insights that drive decision-making.
-Visualization: Creating intuitive dashboards to convey findings effectively.
+- **Visualization**: Building intuitive dashboards to effectively communicate findings.

 # Customer Selection
 ![customer-selection-2024-12-24T02-38-23 445Z](https://github.com/user-attachments/assets/1dfb6174-c8f3-4eeb-8a03-8e3dffa03bb0)

 #### **Key Observations**
-1. **Customer Growth vs. Total Sales**:
-   - There is a consistent relationship between **unique customers** and **total items sold**.
-   - Months with high unique customer counts (e.g., **September** and **November**) see a corresponding increase in total sales volume.

-2. **Seasonal Spikes**:
+1. **Seasonal Spikes**:
    - The **November peak** suggests a **seasonal trend** (e.g., holiday shopping) that drives both customer engagement and total sales volume.

-3. **Stable Months**:
+2. **Stable Months**:
    - **May to July** exhibit steady but lower levels of sales and customer counts, indicating **periods of lower demand**.

-4. **Customer Retention**:
+3. **Heavy Customer Retention**:
-   - Even when unique customer counts drop in certain months (e.g., **February** and **December**), total items sold remains high, suggesting **repeat purchases by loyal customers**.
+   - Even when unique customer counts drop in certain months like **February** and **December**, total items sold remains high, suggesting **repeat purchases by loyal customers**.

 #### **Insights**
 - **Leverage Seasonal Trends**:
   - Plan marketing campaigns and promotions in advance of **November** to capitalize on seasonal spikes in customer engagement and sales volume.
-- **Focus on Loyalty Programs**:
-  - Strengthen customer loyalty initiatives to maintain high sales volumes during months with fewer unique customers.

 - **Stimulate Demand in Lower Periods**:
   - Use promotions or discounts during **May to July** to drive sales during traditionally lower-demand months.